Arthur151/ROMP/docs/dataset.md

 ### Test the data loading

-We can test the data loading of a datasets, like lsp via
+We can test the data loading of a datasets, like Human3.6M via
 ```
 cd ROMP
-python -m romp.lib.dataset.lsp
+python -m romp.lib.dataset.h36m --configs_yml='configs/v6.yml'

 ```
 Annotations will be drawed on the input image.
 The test results will be saved in ROMP/test/.